Explosives set off to bring down rest of collapsed Florida condo

 "We're expecting primarily tropical storm force gusts," Molleda said, referring to gusts above 40 mph (64 kph).

-The detonation will aim to bring the remaining portion of the building straight down and toward the street side, away from the existing pile of debris, Jadallah said.
+The detonation will aim to bring the remaining portion of the building straight down and toward the street side, away from the existing pile of debris, said Miami-Dade Assistant Fire Chief Raide Jadallah.

 The method of demolition is called "energetic felling," which uses small detonation devices and relies on the force of gravity.
-Levine Cava said that should bring the building down in place, containing the collapse to the immediate surroundings.
+Levine Cava said that should bring the building down in place, containing the collapse to the immediate surroundings so as to minimally disturb the existing mound of debris -- where scores of people are believed to be trapped.

+Officials used tarps to visually mark the search area, in case new debris scatters unexpectedly.

 State officials said they hired the BG Group, a general contractor based in Delray Beach, Florida, to lead the demolition.
 They did not immediately respond to an inquiry about how the firm was selected, but a contract for the projects calls for the state to pay the company $935,000.